eberkeaydin/portfolio/README.md

 ## Personal Portfolio

 ### Here is my portfolio that is developed with React and Next.js.
+[Click here to visit live site](https://eberkeaydin.netlify.app/)
 ### I deployed my project in [Netlify](https://www.netlify.com) for FREE!